timurtu/domali/README.md

 1. `npm install` to install dev dependencies
 1. `cd test/app && npm install && cd ../..` to install domali in the test app
 1. `npm test` to run unit tests
+1. `gulp watch` to watch files and run tests
-1. `npm start` to run tests and start the test app
+1. `npm start` to watch files, run tests, and start the test app